 - Two doctors must reach independent assessments that the person qualifies.

 - Only doctors who have completed specialist training for voluntary assisted dying may participate.

 - Any healthcare worker may decline to participate for any reason, without penalty.

 - A prescription dispensed for the purpose of voluntary assisted dying must be kept in a locked box and any unused portion returned to the pharmacy after death.

-- The person must self-administer the medication; except if the person is unable to, a doctor may administer.
+- The person must self-administer the medication.
+If the person is unable to do so, a doctor may administer.
 An independent witness is required if the doctor administers.

-- Establishment of an authority to receive assisted dying reports, to assess reports, and to refer unacceptable cases to disciplinary or prosecutorial authorities.
+- For an authority is established to receive assisted dying reports, to assess reports, and to refer unacceptable cases to disciplinary or prosecutorial authorities.